Immortal (band): First three albums (1991–1996)

-Immortal arose from two short-lived bands, Old Funeral and Amputation, which were formed by Abbath and others in 1988.
-Immortal's original lineup consisted of ex-members from both of these bands.
+Immortal arose from two short-lived bands, Old Funeral and Amputation, in the late 1980s.
 Old Funeral was founded by Abbath and Tore (Tore Bratseth), then went through a string of guitarists (including Demonaz, Varg Vikernes and Jørn Inge Tunsberg) until disbanding in 1992.
 Demonaz and Jørn formed Amputation, which released two demos with Demonaz on guitar and vocals, Jørn on guitars, and Padden on drums, before disbanding in 1990.

 Members of Old Funeral and Amputation formed Immortal in 1991, with Abbath on bass and lead vocals, Demonaz on guitar, Jørn on guitar and Armagedda on drums.
 The music on their early demo recordings was death metal, with lyrics influenced by Morbid Angel and Possessed.
-The band then became influenced by Euronymous and bands like Bathory and Celtic Frost.
+The band then became influenced by Mayhem guitarist Euronymous and bands like Bathory and Celtic Frost.
 They released their self-titled EP in 1991, which saw a stylistic change to black metal.
-This was followed by their debut album Diabolical Fullmoon Mysticism in 1992.
-Immortal's early full-length releases were in traditional black metal style, but their most acclaimed album, At the Heart of Winter, marks the period when the band began to experiment with a complex fusion of black metal and German thrash metal, resulting in the sound of Immortal's later works.
+This was followed by their debut album Diabolical Fullmoon Mysticism in 1992, which maintained the raw black metal sound developed the previous year.

+Their second full-length album Pure Holocaust was released in 1993 and featured a relatively more polished production than their debut, with ambitious songs played at breakneck speeds, and grandiose lyrics based on evil and darkness.
+It continues to be held in high regard within the black metal genre.
+Battles in the North, released in 1995, picks up where its predecessor left off, featuring more extreme tempos and lyrics about coldness and winter landscapes.

 In 1995, the band released two video clips directed by British artist David Palser, entitled Masters of Nebulah Frost, through Osmose Productions.
 They featured many bizarrely-shot images of frozen landscapes and vast forests with the band performing two songs from the album Battles in the North, "Grim and Frostbitten Kingdoms" and "Blashyrkh (Mighty Ravendark)", on a Norwegian mountainside.
 The video for "Grim and Frostbitten Kingdoms" features Mayhem drummer, Hellhammer (Jan Axel Blomberg).
 These clips have become the template for many other bands producing such works, similarly to how "The Call of the Wintermoon" is also highly influential.